A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Introduction

-Strong normalization w.r.t. the two rules $\beta$ and $\pi$ has been characterized by typability with (idempotent) intersection types by Matthes \cite{matthes00}: a term is typable if and only if it is strongly normalizing.
+Because of the interaction between computation, specified by $\beta$, and permutation, specified by $\pi$, characterizing strong normalization in $\jcalc$ is not evident.
+This has been done through the notion of typability in an (idempotent) intersection typing system by~\cite{matthes00}: a term is typable if and only if it is strongly normalizing.
 However, this characterization is just \emph{qualitative}.
-A different flavor of intersection types, called \emph{non-idempotent}, offers a more powerful \emph{quantitative} characterization of strong normalization, in the sense that the length of the longest reduction sequence to normal form starting at a typable term $t$ is bound by the size of its type derivation.
+A different flavor of intersection types, called \emph{non-idempotent}~\cite{gardner94}, offers a more powerful \emph{quantitative} characterization of strong normalization.
+Indeed, the length of the longest reduction sequence to normal form starting at a typed term, as well as the size of its normal form, is bounded by the size of its type derivation.
+Non-idempotent intersection (\textit{a.k.a.} \emph{quantitative}) type systems can be seen as an inductive representation of the \emph{relational model} of linear logic~\cite{decarvalho07}.
 However, quantitative types were never used in the framework of generalized applications, and it is our purpose to propose and study one such typing system.

 Quantitative types allow for simple combinatorial proofs of strong normalization, without any need to use reducibility or computability arguments.
-More remarkably, they also provide a refined tool to understand permutative rules.
-For instance, in $\ljcalc$, rule $\pi$ is not quantitatively sound (\ie\ $\pi$ does not enjoy quantitative subject reduction), although $\pi$ becomes valid in an idempotent framework.
-Hence, a good question is: how can we unblock redexes to reach normal forms in a quantitative model of computation based on generalized applications?
+More remarkably, they also provide a refined tool to understand permutations.
+As we will observe, in the original $\jcalc$-calculus, rule $\pi$ is not quantitatively sound (\ie\ $\pi$ does not enjoy quantitative subject reduction), although $\pi$ becomes valid in a qualitative framework (with idempotent types).
+This means that it is not possible to obtain a non-idempotent type system for the original formulation of $\jcalc$.
+How can we then unblock redexes to reach normal forms in a quantitative model of computation based on generalized applications?

-Our solution is to adopt the paradigm of \emph{distant} reduction~\cite{AK10} coming from explicit substitution (ES) calculi, which extends the key concept of $\beta$-redex, so that we may find the $\lambda$-abstraction hidden under a sequence of nested generalized applications.
-This is essentially similar to adopting a different permutation rule, converting $\gap tuy{\lambda z.s}$ to $\lambda z.\gap tuys$.
-However, the permutation rule is mostly a way to overcome syntactical limitations, while distant $\beta$ is a way to put emphasis on the computational behavior of the calculus: it is at the $\beta$-step that resources are consumed, not during the permutations.